Since 2004, revealing pleasure at work!

 To get to the point:

-A guidance service is an offer that is made to you indicating the method that will be implemented to help you choose a career.
-It is therefore necessary to analyze the proposed method in detail to define the type of service it is.
+A guidance service is an offer that indicates the method that will be used to help you choose a career.
+We therefore need to analyze the proposed method in detail to define the type of service in question.

-All players name their service differently.
-This can lead you to believe that there are many different types of guidance services and can be a real headache for clients.
+All players name their services differently.
+This can lead you to believe that there are many different types of guidance service, and can be a real headache for customers.

-In fact, this is not the case, all these services have the same base and there are two main groups, those that are based on tests or questionnaires (that is 90% of the offer) and those that are based on the coaching method and completely personalized without tests, questionnaires or MCQs (the remaining 10%).
+In fact, this is not the case at all: all these services have the same basis, and there are two main groups: those based on tests or questionnaires (around 90% of the offer) and those based on the coaching method and completely personalized, without tests, questionnaires or MCQs (the remaining 10%).

-However, these test-based guidance methods are not effective and guidance professionals know this.
-For many years, it has been known in the field, thanks to figures from the French education system, that these guidance methods do not work: 50% fail or stop in the first year of post-bac, 20% of which are identified as a bad guidance and 40% of the young people questioned 7 years after their entry into the sixth year (first year of post-bac) have undergone their guidance.
-I have my theories about why they continue to offer you harmful solutions, but that would require too much detail, so I'll leave you to imagine them.
+Yet these test-based guidance methods are not effective, and guidance professionals know it.
+For many years, it has been known to all those involved, thanks to figures from the French education system, that these guidance methods don't work: 50% fail or stop in the first year post-bac, of which 20% are identified as a bad orientation, and 40% of young people surveyed 7 years after entering sixth form (i.e. surveyed after their first year post-bac) had suffered from their orientation.

-This is truly a complex subject that requires research, analysis, justification, reasoning, and a series of arguments and examples about each of the methods, their origins, and their side effects to make sense.
-I hope you will not take my word for it!
-Therefore, I have chosen to keep this presentation as short as possible to fit the format of a website article by focusing on career guidance and career coaching.
-I develop the analysis of all these methods in depth in my book "Career Guidance or the art of not failing" available on Amazon, iTunes, Kobo and Google play at a ridiculously low price to ensure the circulation of the information to as many people as possible.
+This is truly a complex subject, requiring research, analysis, justification, reasoning and the presentation of a series of arguments and examples on each of the methods, their origins and undesirable effects, in order to make sense of it all.
+Consequently, I have chosen to keep this presentation as short as possible to fit the format of a website article, concentrating on guidance counseling and guidance coaching.
+I develop the analysis of all these methods in depth in my pamphlet "L'orientation aujourd'hui ou l'art de ne pas se planter" available on Amazon, Google play.

-1. A parallel between the quality of service of the big organizations and the new services they offer in school coaching (with the edifying video of a special correspondent showing that the people they offer are hired without qualifications or verification)
+• A parallel between the quality of service usually provided by large organizations and the new services they offer in school coaching (with the edifying video of envoyé spécial showing that the people they offer are hired without qualifications or checks).

 What about the development of academic coaching services within large tutoring organizations?

-It is enough to be simply factual to realize it, with the posted price of the proposed coachings, clearly, taking into account the effective remuneration of the "coach", all deductions made, only beginners or self-proclaimed coaches wishing to acquire experience and to make the hand will be interested.
-Therefore, it will be the same level of requirement in the recruitment of their "speakers" at the coaching level as at the tutoring level, which, as we already know, is unacceptable.
-This could be truly disastrous for the students using their services: to be influenced, to waste their time and to demotivate them.
+All you have to do is look at the facts, and you'll see that, given the price of the coaching offered, and the effective remuneration of the "coach", only beginners or less serious coaches looking to gain experience and learn their trade will be interested.
+And they won't be serious, because they'll have to comply with a prescribed two- or three-hour coaching session, which has to be carried out in a very specific way, whereas coaching is a personalized method of support.
+As a result, we're talking about the same level of requirement in the recruitment of their "interveners" at coaching level as at tutoring level, which, as we already know, is unacceptable.
+This could be truly disastrous for the students who use their services: being influenced, wasting their time and demotivating them.

 Guidance counselling or coaching to define one's academic and professional orientation and to choose a career?

-As I mentioned in the introduction, the basis of 90% of the guidance service offer is based on tests or questionnaires.
-That said, here are the distinctions you can expect based on the names:
+As I mentioned in my introduction, 90% of guidance services are based on tests or questionnaires.
+Having said that, here are the distinctions you can expect to see depending on the designation, to give you a quick reminder of the situation:

-- Career counseling: One or more interviews with a counselor who makes you take a test or questionnaires, takes into account your grades, your tastes and aspirations, then gives you advice on the jobs that correspond to you.
+- Career guidance: One or more interviews with a guidance counsellor, who will generally administer a test or questionnaires, take into account your grades, tastes and aspirations, and then give you advice on the career paths that are right for you, sometimes professions that are still generally of the "sales" type.

-These distinctions are not set in stone, but overall that's about it.
+These distinctions aren't set in stone, but on the whole that's about it.

 The choice of career guidance:

-As in the case of a career assessment, it is an orientation based on your grades, your personality and what you think you prefer without going into more detail, which allows them to tell you what you are supposed to be made for.
-I won't go into detail here about the problems related to an orientation based on grades, we read a lot of nonsense, especially among colleagues who try to justify why they take them into account, but I simply don't have the space in this article to offer my analysis, you'll find it in my book on orientation methods.
+As in the case of a career guidance assessment, it's an orientation based on your grades, your personality and what you think you'd prefer, without going any further, which allows them to tell you what you're supposed to be made for.
+I won't go into detail here about the problems associated with a grade-based orientation - there's a lot of nonsense to be read, especially among fellow students who try to justify why they take them into account - but I simply don't have the space in this article to offer a few elements of analysis.

-The second point is that the assessment or guidance that will be carried out with you afterwards will not necessarily be done by a specialist, or even by an educational psychologist, as it should be.
+The assessment or guidance you receive will not necessarily be carried out by a specialist, or even an educational psychologist, as it should be.

-Let's first ask ourselves what personality means.
-According to the Larousse (French Dictionnary), if you read my texts, you know that I often use it as a reference, personality is the "psychological individuality of a person as it manifests itself in his or her behaviors".
-It is therefore your character in a way, which is the fruit of your value system, your education, the sum of your experiences and the influence you have undergone, without this list being exhaustive.
+First, let's look at the definition of personality.
+According to the Larousse dictionary, personality is the "psychological individuality of a person as manifested in his or her behavior".
+So, in a way, it's your character, the fruit of your value system, your education, the sum of your experiences and so on.

 Now ask yourself these questions and try to answer them:

-Do you think it takes a special personality to be a butcher?
-In what way?
+Do you think it takes a particular personality to be a butcher?
+Which one and why?

-Do you think it takes a special personality to be a cab driver?
+Do you think it takes a particular personality to be a cab driver?
 A doctor? etc.

-And we're not talking about an aptitude for an activity, a passion or any other predisposition, we're talking about personality.
+And we're not talking here about an appetite for an activity, a passion or any kind of predisposition, we're talking about personality.

-You should now come to the conclusion, as I did, that if you don't have to take a test and that personality is not really to be taken into account, because it is not really of interest in specifying a profession that corresponds to what the student is looking for or to help in the choice of this profession, then what is left that allows the choice of a profession in the proposed service?
+By now, you should have come to the same conclusion as I did, that if you don't need to take a test, and if your personality isn't really worth taking into account, because it's of no interest in specifying a job that corresponds to what the student is looking for, or just in helping to choose that job, then what's left that's of interest in choosing a job in the service offered, which is based on a personality test?

-This advice based on the experience or professionalism of the speaker.
-But the problem is that this advice is based on the few elements mentioned above, which are of no interest, and as it is commonly accepted that advice, in itself, is an influence, and that in orientation as elsewhere, but especially in orientation, one should try to avoid it at all costs, there is finally nothing interesting left in this type of practice...
+Advice based on the experience or professionalism of the consultant.
+But the problem is that this advice is based on the few aforementioned elements which are of no interest, and as it is commonly accepted that advice, in itself, is an influence, and that in guidance it is preferable to avoid it, there is ultimately little of interest left in this type of support, in my opinion...

 - Will it help me make my choice?
 How and why?

-- Is my need to know what I am good at based on my grades?
-Does my schoolwork represent who I am, my value and what I want?
+- Do I need to know what I'm cut out for, based on my grades or my personality?
+Does my school work represent who I am, what I value and what I want?

-I sometimes hear a specious argument that a student who is not good at math should be dismissed from studies where math is necessary because he or she will not have the level, ability, etc. And that, based on this principle, grades are to be taken into account in defining an orientation.
+I sometimes hear the specious argument that a student who isn't good at math should be excluded from studies where math is necessary, because he or she won't have the level, the abilities, etc. And that, based on this principle, grades should be taken into account when defining an orientation.
+And that, based on this principle, grades are to be taken into account when defining an orientation.

-On the one hand, the question of ability is only valid for 10% of students who may have specific problems.
-On the other hand, if the student is motivated, he or she will be able to give himself or herself the means to succeed.
-Indeed, the brain being by nature lazy, why get tired when you don't know why?
-Then, it is without counting a very important element identified a long time ago in social psychology which is the pygmalion effect.
-The pygmalion effect is, as it is very well written in Wikipedia, "an improvement of a subject's performance, depending on the degree of belief in his success coming from an authority or his environment".
-If the teacher and the environment believe in him, support him and encourage him "sincerely", then this will have a direct effect on the student's performance.
-In short, this argument, to which I am responding here, does not take into account real motivation, interest, investment and the pygmalion effect.
+On the one hand, the question of ability only applies to a small proportion of students who may have specific problems.
+On the other hand, if students are motivated, they will be able to give themselves the means to succeed.
+After all, why bother when you don't know why?
+Then there's the pygmalion effect, a very important element identified long ago in social psychology.
+The pygmalion effect is, as Wikipedia neatly puts it, "an improvement in a subject's performance, depending on the degree of belief in his success from an authority or his environment".
+If the teacher and those around him believe in him, support him and encourage him "sincerely", then this will have a direct effect on the student's performance.
+In short, this specious argument, to which I'm responding here, fails to take into account real motivation, interest, investment and the pygmalion effect, at the very least.

 The choice of career coaching :